Is it worth to visit Algarve in the Winter? Check out the best hiking trails and photos of this region of Portugal here!

 Albufeira or Lagos?
 Where to go in the Algarve region?

 Before we start, let’s make one thing clear: Algarve is the name of a region in Portugal and not a city by itself.

 In fact, there are many small towns and cities scattered all around the Algarve region although the main ones in terms of tourism are (from East to West) Albufeira and Lagos.

 PS.
 Some people actually confuse Lagos, Portugal with Lagos, Nigeria when it comes to booking hotels so be careful about that!

 Which one is the best?
 In my opinion this all depends on the season.

-For Algarve in the Summer, Albufeira offers the best beaches to swim in while for Algarve in the Winter, Lagos offers the best hiking trails.
+For Algarve in the Summer, Albufeira offers the best beaches to swim in (check out the best Albufeira beaches here) while for Algarve in the Winter, Lagos offers the best hiking trails.

 Plus, thanks to its westernmost location, you can enjoy impressive sunsets like this one below.
 Pretty neat, uh?

 How cold is Winter in the Algarve?
 Can I swim?
 What to do and see in Lagos?